huguesrichard/Allopipe/README.md

 <br/>

->*Any variant annotator could be used at this step, but keep in mind that AlloPipe has been developed with .VCF v4.2 files annotated with VEP command line installation for versions 103, 104, 110 and 111.*
+>*Any variant annotator could be used at this step, but keep in mind that AlloPipe has been developed with .VCF v4.2 files annotated with VEP command line installation for versions older than 103.*

 <br/>